flexumio/beautiful-docx/README.md

 ## **Container tags**

-The library supports the following container tags: `'div', 'article', 'section'`
+The library supports the following container tags: `'div', 'article', 'section', 'html', 'body', 'aside', 'main', 'header', 'aside', 'footer', 'nav', 'pre'`

 These tags will be ignored and their content will be treated as root content, following the same rules.